History of the Jews in the United States: Immigration from the Soviet Union

-Local developments 20th and 21st centuries
+Local developments in the 20th and 21st centuries

 Nashville, Tennessee

 Reform Jews, predominantly German, became Nashville's largest and most influential Jewish community in the first half of the 20th century; they enjoyed good relations with the Orthodox and Conservative congregations.
 Some German Jewish refugees resettled in Nashville from 1935 to 1939, helped by prominent Nashville families.
 Both the Orthodox and Conservative congregations had relocated their synagogues to the suburbs by 1949, and the entire Jewish community had shifted southwest by about five miles.
 Although subtle social discrimination existed, Nashville's Jews enjoyed the respect of the larger community.
 Public acceptance, however, required complicity in racial segregation.
 The Observer, Nashville's Jewish newspaper, tried to find a middle ground between assimilation and particularism, but after years of calling for group solidarity, accepted that the Jewish community was pluralistic.

 Palm Springs, California

-About 32,000 Jews reside in the Palm Springs area, reports the United Jewish Congress of the Desert.
+About 20,000 Jews reside in the Palm Springs area.
 The world-famous desert resort community has been widely known for its Hollywood celebrities.
 Philadelphia publisher Walter Annenberg opened the Tamarisk Country Club in 1946, after being refused membership in the Los Angeles Lakeside country club.
 But his connections with Hollywood and corporations alike made his country club a success, and made it a policy to allow Jews and all people, regardless of race and religion, to have access to his facility.

 Many elderly American Jews from the East coast and the Los Angeles metropolitan area come to retire in the warm climates such as the Coachella Valley, favoring golf course and mobile home communities.
 By the 1990s they were a large component of demography in the desert resort.
 There are 12 Jewish places of worship, including a Jewish community center in Palm Desert, where an estimated 20–25 percent of the population are of Jewish descent.

 Palm Springs has the annual "Winter Festival of Lights" parade, which began as a separate parade to celebrate Chanukah in the 1960s.
 Over time, that and the Christmas-themed parade merged into the one celebrating the season's lights of menorahs, Christmas trees and the calendar new year.